cpldcpu/BitNetMCU/docs/documentation.md

 Since the training is performed on the model in float format (the weights are only quantized during forward and backward pass), the model needs to be converted to a quantized format and then exported to a format that can be included into the inference code on the CH32V003.

 Let's first start with the target architecture.
-To reduce computational effort on the microcontroller as much as possible, I slighty modified the network architecture implementation.
+To reduce computational effort on the microcontroller as much as possible, I modified the network architecture implementation.

 Key observations: